Leave a Comment:

 Don’t make the mistake in assuming that “arbitrarily” means “infinitely”!
 If anything, “arbitrarily” usually carries a sense of being “without bound within the finite realm.”

 An adjective used to refer to a choice made without any specific criterion or restraint (e.g., arbitrary integer, arbitrary division of a set, arbitrary permutation of a sequence).
-It corresponds to the term “any” and the universal quantifier $\forall$, and hints at an element of generality in the phrase where it’s found (e.g., statement $P$ holds for an arbitrary $n \in \mathbb{N}$).
+It corresponds to the term “any” and the logical quantifier $\forall$, and hints at an element of generality in the phrase where it’s found (e.g., statement $P$ holds for an arbitrary $n \in \mathbb{N}$).

 Pictorial representation of the parallel postulate